datacharmer/mysql-sandbox/README.md

-# Project being replaced

-**WARNING**: This project is replaced by [dbdeployer](https://github.com/datacharmer/dbdeployer), which is now GA.
-It can already support almost all MySQL-Sandbox features, plus a few new ones.
-In the near future, this project will be supported only with bug fixes, but the development of new feature and the support for newer versions of MySQL will only continue in **dbdeployer**.

 # NAME

 MySQL::Sandbox - Quickly installs one or more MySQL servers (or forks) in the same host, either standalone or in groups